jlegeny/clockwork/content/posts/2018-01-13-extracting-calendar-color-functions-from-icloud.md

 p = t.get("textColor"), this.updateProperty(n, o, ".text", p, "color")
 ```

 I dig into this `textColor` property.
-I search the javascript file for it and looked over the few results I get.
+I search the JavaScript file for it and look over the few results I get.

 Within a piece of code which starts with `Cal.Collection = CoreCal.Collection.extend({` I find this (among the other event properties):